Last edited 05/21/2026

 What types of therapy does Kate Mageau offer?

-Kate Mageau offers therapy for groups and individuals.
+Kate Mageau offers therapy for individuals.

 Does Kate Mageau offer in-person appointments?